Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Several available open source clone of PyPI are already available.
 These clones will be useful as a starting point so I won't have to reimplement to PyPI XML-RPC API (used by pip and easy_install internally).
 The one which I prefer so far is this one: https://pypi.python.org/pypi/djangopypi2.

+Update #2:

+I have evaluated djangopypi2 and concluded that while the features we most likely want are not all supported, with some effort, they should all be implementable.

+The features currently supported are:
+- Registering/uploading package (or new version of package) through setup.py
+- "pip install SomePackage" is working
+- Support for package permission (e.g. who can upload new version of a package)

+The features we want but not currently supported are:
+- User interface for user registration (currently can only add user manually through admin panel)
+- User interface for package maintainer to manage package permission (e.g. who can upload new version of a package)
+- Search for packages through the website

+Features not working, but not really needed:
+- "pip search" does not work, but searching through the website should be enough

+Other things:
+- Wrapper script to upload/download modules.
+If we use djangopypi2 as our package server, then the command needed to upload/download modules are quite long e.g.:
+    - Upload: python setup.py register -r local sdist upload -r local
+    - Download: pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage

 ### Complete system/VM/experiment archive
 This objective is to be able to quickly replicate experiments.